AABearBots/First-Closed-Doors-Competition/README.md

 # Introduction

-*Welcome to the Advanced Algos Closed-Doors First Bot Competition!* Join us for a dive into the world of crypto-currency trading to collaborate and compete with a select group in the AAArena hosted on the AA Platform.
+*Welcome to the Advanced Algos Closed-Doors First Bot Competition!* Join us for a dive into the world of crypto-currency trading to collaborate and compete with a select group in the AA Arena hosted on the AA Platform.
 This marks the beginning of a new community for developers and traders and a chance to cultivate the ultimate open-source crypto-currency trading bot community and ecosystem.

 # Contents